needsMoreCoffee/twitter_tracker_python/README.md

 json
 subprocess
 mylogins import twitter
 * Check the twit.py comments for how this file should look.
-Contains the Twitter tokens needed to connect to the AP I
+Contains the Twitter tokens needed to connect to the API